form and structure factors

 Figure 7: simulated pyramidal form factor (R=5nm; H/R=1; φ= 54.73°)

-In the case of arranged objects in a 2D-lattice, an interference function S along qy (parallel to surface) appears.
-For the case of upright standing hexagonal arranged cylinders, the interference pattern (figure 8) and the resulting combined form factor and interference pattern (figure 9) were simulated.
-Only where the combination of both scattering patterns (figure 4 and figure 8) rise to a maximum, a resulting scattering is observable.
+In the case of arranged objects in a 2D-lattice, an interference function S just along qy (parallel to surface) appears.
+Most commonly, such 2D-arrangements appear in monolayers of nanoparticles or other very thin films, where a reapting unit of objects in the third dimension is missing.
+For the case of upright standing hexagonal arranged cylinders, the interference pattern (Figure 8) and the resulting combined form factor and interference pattern is presented in Figure 9.
+Only the combination of both functions F and S (Figure 4 and Figure 8) results in a valid scattering pattern:

 Figure 8: simulated interference function (2Dhex,a=20 nm)

-The same behaviour is observable in the following figures, which show the resulting scattering patterns for the same arrangement but different form factors:
+The same is observable in the following figures, which show the resulting scattering patterns for the same lattice S but different form factors F: